On Air Now

-In The Sunday Times this weekend you'll find an interview with Peckham-raised actor John Boyega, who was plucked from obscurity to star in the new Star Wars trilogy and is now returning to the London stage for a new production of Woyzeck.
-But it's his work in Star Wars that we're interested in: how did composer John Williams characterise Boyega as Finn?
+Actor John Boyega, who was plucked from obscurity to star in the new Star Wars trilogy.
+Here's what we're interested in: how did composer John Williams characterise Boyega as Finn?

 “I’m a stormtrooper.
 Like all of them, I was taken from a family I'll never know and was raised to do one thing.”
 With those words, John Boyega's Finn sets out his emotional stall in The Force Awakens – it's a key moment, scored beautifully by John Williams.

 You’ll hear this one in every Star Wars film.
 Aside from the main theme itself, it might be the most pervasive and well-known theme in the whole saga.
 It crops up in trailers in weird plinky-plonky guises, it conveys the majesty of a binary sunset and, like the mystical energy it embodies, it binds the saga together.

 The Battle of Hoth